When to suspect this adverse reaction?

-The patient may also have jaundice, high bilirubin, high LDH, reticulocytosis, spherocytosis, positive antibody screen and a positive Direct Antiglobulin Test (DAT).(1,2)
+The patient may have fever, inadequate rise in Hb, jaundice, high LDH, reticulocytosis, spherocytosis, positive antibody screen and a positive Direct Antiglobulin Test (DAT).(1,2)

 After transfusion, transplantation or pregnancy, a patient may make an antibody to a red cell antigen that they lack.
 This antibody may fall to a very low level and therefore not detected during pretransfusion screening.
 If the patient is later exposed to a red cell transfusion which expresses the same antigen, an anamnestic response may occur where the antibody level rises rapidly and hence lead to DHTR.

 The clinical severity of a DHTR depends on the immunogenicity or dose of the antigen.
 Blood group antibodies associated with DHTRs include those of the Kidd, Duffy, Kell and MNS systems, in order of decreasing frequency.(1)

 Request a Direct Antiglobulin Test (DAT), antibody screen, liver function tests (LDH) and markers of haemolysis (eg serum haptoglobin, bilirubin).